bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 * _LOOK_ at your `village` directory and notice it's just a plain ol' React App that we've built and included redux.
 * _cd_ into `village` and run `npm install` to retreive the client side dependancies.
 * _RUN_ `npm start` to fire up your React Server.
+* You can begin working on your Redux application now.
+Start with either the actions or reduces.
+Have fun!

 ## Project Description
 * Hello students!
 Welcome to your Redux/Axios Sprint Challenge.
-For this challenge you're going to be implementing a few HTTP Request from within a Redux Application.
+For this challenge you're going to be implementing a few HTTP Requests from within a Redux Application.
+* The requirements for completion are that you are using AXIOS to `GET` a list of Smurfs that exist on the server && a `POST` to create a new Smurf and save it to the Smurf DB.
+* If you get both of those two requirements finished early.
+Proceed to the **STRETCH PROBLEM** to try and implement a `PUT` and a `DELETE`.

 ## API Design - This is how you'll interface with the API and what is required from every endpoint.